Understanding Neurodermatitis: The Basics of Atopic Dermatitis

 - Skin-irritating substances

-In my family, we've observed over generations that natural, skin-identical ingredients offer the best support for a damaged skin barrier.
-My grandmother used hemp seed oil and shea butter—ingredients that are now scientifically proven to be particularly effective for atopic dermatitis.
+In my family, we have observed over generations that natural, skin-identical ingredients offer the best support for a disturbed skin barrier.
+My grandmother already used hemp seed oil and shea butter – ingredients that are scientifically confirmed today as particularly effective for neurodermatitis.

-Atopic dermatitis is one of the most common skin diseases worldwide.
-Prevalence varies significantly between age groups:
+Neurodermatitis is one of the most common skin diseases worldwide.
+Prevalence shows clear differences between age groups:

-- Children: 10-20% of all children are affected, and the trend is increasing
+- Children: 10-20% of all children are affected, with an increasing trend

-- Adults: 2-5% of the adult population suffer from atopic dermatitis
+- Adults: 2-5% of the adult population suffer from neurodermatitis

-- Persistence: In about 60% of children, the disease improves until adulthood
+- Persistence: In about 60% of children, the disease improves by adulthood

-- New manifestations: 25% of adult atopic dermatitis sufferers develop the disease after the age of 18
+- New Manifestations: 25% of adult neurodermatitis sufferers develop the disease only after the age of 18

-Please note: The rising prevalence rates are linked to the "hygiene hypothesis" and increasing environmental pollution.
-Atopic dermatitis is particularly common in urban areas with higher levels of air pollution.
+To note: The increasing prevalence figures are linked to the "hygiene hypothesis" and increasing environmental pollution.
+Neurodermatitis occurs more frequently, especially in urban areas with higher air pollution.

 These figures illustrate why the development of effective, natural treatment options is so important.
-At H4H Naturals, we focus on treating eczema naturally – with ingredients that are safe and effective for both children and adults.
-Those interested in more in-depth information about eczema cream and natural alternatives will find numerous other tips on our blog.
+At H4H Naturals, we focus on treating neurodermatitis naturally – with ingredients that are safe and effective for both children and adults.
+For those interested in more in-depth information about neurodermatitis cream and natural alternatives, our blog offers numerous additional tips.

-Classification & Effect of Neurodermatitis Ointments and Creams
+Classification & Action of Neurodermatitis Ointments and Creams

-Choosing the right eczema cream or ointment is crucial to treatment success.
+Choosing the right neurodermatitis cream or ointment is crucial for successful treatment.
 Our dermatological research at H4H Naturals shows that different formulations have different efficacy profiles.
-As someone who learned from my grandmother as a child how important the right consistency is for skin penetration, I'd like to share the scientific basis with you.
+As someone who learned from my grandmother in childhood how important the right consistency is for skin penetration, I want to convey the scientific principles to you.

-Medical definition: Ointments are anhydrous or low-water preparations with a fat content of more than 50%.
-They form an occlusive film on the skin that reduces transepidermal water loss.
+Medical Definition: Ointments are anhydrous or low-water preparations with a fat content of over 50%.
+They form an occlusive film on the skin, reducing transepidermal water loss.

-- Lipophilic ointments: Water-free bases with Vaseline or wool wax
+- Lipophilic ointments: Anhydrous bases with petroleum jelly or wool wax

 - Hydrophilic ointments: Water-miscible bases with macrogols

-The choice between cream, ointment, and lotion should be based on the skin condition and the affected area.
-Our clinical tests have produced the following overview:
+The choice between cream, ointment, and lotion should depend on the skin condition and the affected body region.
+Our clinical tests have yielded the following overview:

-"In our formulation labs, we've found that the skin penetration of active ingredients depends heavily on the base.
-Ointments promote the penetration of lipophilic substances, while creams transport water-soluble active ingredients better." - Formulation expert H4H Naturals
+"In our formulation laboratories, we have found that the skin penetration of active ingredients strongly depends on the base.
+Ointments promote the penetration of lipophilic substances, while creams transport water-soluble active ingredients better." - Formulation Expert H4H Naturals

 - Maximum protection against moisture loss